May 19th, 1536

 The nineteenth of May, 1536, a perfect spring day.
 The sky blue and the weather warm, birds sing their courting songs and flowers bloom.
 But the sweet fragrance of budding flowers compete with another sweet but sickly smell: the smell of blood and corrupting flesh.

 At long last, the carpenters have put down their tools, content with their handiwork.
 All night, they had laboured to build a high scaffold for a crowned Queen of England.
-Very soon, she will climb its steps, prepared to take her final breath.
+Soon, Anne Boleyn will climb its steps, prepared to take her final breath.

 “Trust in God and not in the vanities of the world; for if I had so done I think I would not have found myself here before you condemned to die.”